Israel and Lebanon are expected to hold talks. What do we know?

 - Apr 10, 2026

-JERUSALEM/BEIRUT: Israeli and Lebanese officials are expected to meet in Washington next week as U.S. President Donald Trump seeks to calm weeks of Israeli fighting with Iran-backed Hezbollah that has threatened to derail a fragile U.S.-Iran ceasefire.
+Israeli and Lebanese officials are expected to meet in Washington next week as US President Donald Trump seeks to calm weeks of Israeli fighting with Iran-backed Hezbollah.

 Both sides are under pressure from Trump to bring about an end to the fighting, a key demand by Iran in parallel talks due this weekend in Pakistan.

-At least 1,888 people have been killed in Israeli attacks in Lebanon, while at least two Israelis have been killed by Hezbollah rocket fire.
+At least 1,888 people have been killed in Israeli attacks in Lebanon.

-The current war followed a round of fighting in 2024 that saw the U.S. broker a deal aimed at disarming Hezbollah.
-Since then, Lebanon’s government has ordered the army to establish a state monopoly on those arms, an effort Israel says has failed.
+The current war followed a round of fighting in 2024 that saw the US broker a deal aimed at disarming Hezbollah.
+Since then, Lebanon’s government has ordered the army to establish a state monopoly on those arms.

 Hezbollah rejects calls to disarm, viewing its missiles and other weapons as an element of national defence against Israeli attacks.
 Following the 2024 deal, Israel continued to carry out strikes on what it said were Hezbollah depots and fighters.